KevCaz/SolarikRecruitmentAnalysis/README.md

 # seedlingsRecruitmentAnalysis

+:book: Solarik et al. (2019) DOI:XXX - research compendium

 [![Build status](https://ci.appveyor.com/api/projects/status/xcsiox3ufc4bab69?svg=true)](https://ci.appveyor.com/project/KevCaz/seedlingsrecruitmentanalysis)
 [![Build Status](https://travis-ci.org/KevCaz/seedlingsRecruitmentAnalysis.svg?branch=master)](https://travis-ci.org/KevCaz/seedlingsRecruitmentAnalysis)

 Code to reproduce the analyses carried out in Solarik *et al.* (2019).
-We used a standard R package to readily share our code and ensure our study is reproducible.
+We used a standard R package to share our code and ensure that our study is reproducible.
 Moreover this repository is an appropriate platform to discuss and fix potential code issues.

 The whole analysis pipeline is described in the package's vignette and accessible as a [webpage](https://github.com/KevCaz/diskers/).